projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 ==================

 As previously mentioned, Trusty Secure Monitor could be any hypervisor.
-In the ACRN project the ACRN hypervisor will behave as the secure monitor to schedule in/out Trusty secure world.
+In the ACRN project, the ACRN hypervisor will behave as the secure monitor to schedule in/out Trusty secure world.

 .. figure:: images/trustyacrn-image4.png